 I was not supposed to have anxiety - I help people deal with theirs for a living.
 But here it was.
 So I did what I do best.
 I ran a bath full of salt from the Himalayas, anointed myself with a blend of lavender and rose oil, and I soaked.
 I connected to Reiki.
 And I remembered the Principles!
 The only written instruction left behind by the founder.
 They are flexible, so I used the one I needed in an active meditation.
 By that I mean, I said the principle, and I allowed my worry to speak.
 I let it have a voice so I could see it and let it be healed by both my awareness and Reiki itself.
 Our presence is very potent medicine.
 Often the emotion that is bothering us has very deep roots, planted long ago and forgotten.

 That meditation wasn’t super quiet, but it helped.
 It looked a little like: Do not worry.
 Oh god I was up for three hours panicking.
 Do not worry.
 But what if I don’t finish in time?
 Do not worry.
 What if they don’t like it?
 Do not worry.
 Will this ever be published?
 Do not worry.
 Why am I worrying so much about this?
 Do not worry.
 Because I feel vulnerable.
 Do not worry.
 I want their approval.
 Do not worry.
-I’m sure the other authors that want publication are better writers.
+I’m sure the other authors that are better writers.
 Do not worry.
 I think they’re the only publishers for me.
 Do not worry.
 Am I being narrow minded?
 Do not worry.
 I can’t even tell if I’m being me anymore.
 Do not worry.
 Do I approve of me?
 Do not worry.
 What am I really worrying about?
 Do not worry.
 Being liked.
-Being real.
+Am I for real?
 Do not worry.
-Why is that?
+Why do I need to be liked?
 Do not worry.
 Do not worry.
+Do not worry.
 Because at fifteen, my Dad didn’t want to be seen with me because my hair was pink and I looked like a “weirdo.”
 There it is.
-Because I wanted everyone at those punk shows to like me so much that I made my parents drop me off around the corner so no one would see them.
+Because I wanted everyone at those gigs to like me so much that I made my parents drop me off around the corner so no one would see them.
 I was embarrassed of them and they were embarrassed of me!
 Do not worry.
 I didn’t let my Dad know how scared I was when he got ill.
 Do not worry.
 I was so anxious and kept it so hidden from everyone under that pink head.
 Do not worry.
 I was worried he would feel guilty.
 Do not worry.
-I was so scared at that time and I never talked about it.
+I was so scared and I never talked about it.
 Do not worry.
 I mostly worry about what people think.
 Do not worry.
 I think I might be a people pleaser.
 Do not worry.
 Damnit I am a people pleaser.
 Do not worry.
 I’d really prefer not to be!
 Do not worry.
 Caring about what people (I’ve never even met) are thinking feels like a massive prison to lock myself in.
-I know it’s safe to be me.
 Do not worry.
 It’s safe to speak up in my truth, to be seen for all of who I am.
 There is no chance I can make everyone happy anyway.
 Do not worry.
 I just want to like me and feel proud of what I’ve done.
 Do not worry.
 I am proud of what I’ve done.
 Do not worry.
 I’m not really worried now.
 Do not worry.
+(Breathing deeper here) Do not worry.
 Do not worry.
 Do not worry.
 What I’m thinking is what matters, and I’d prefer that l sleep well at night.
 Do not worry.
 Do not worry.
 I thought I was such a rebellious teenager but I was still desperate to fit in and be liked!
 Do not worry…..ha!
+That’s hilarious.
 Do not worry.
 That was more than twenty years ago.
 Do not worry.
 I’ve held this for long enough.
 Do not worry.
 I can let it go.
 Do not worry.
-I can’t see a reason to keep that worry.
+I can’t see a reason to keep the worry.
 Do not worry.
 Do not worry.
-Ah.
-I see where all this worry came from now.
+Ah..
 I can see a pattern in my family.
 I can see it so clearly.
 Constantly seeking outside validation is exhausting.
 Letting approval be the guiding force is not going to serve anyone!
 I just want to be the real me and write from that space.
 The process is enough of a reason!
 The outcome will be whatever it is.
 Okay.
 I’m not worried anymore!
 That knot in my stomach is gone and my heart isn’t burning.
 My throat doesn’t hurt anymore either.

 So now, in our active meditation, we can move on to the next principle: Be grateful.
 Ah.... so much here.
 So many things now on my list that may have irked me a few days before - I see them as blessings.
 True gifts.
 I’m grateful for this moment of discovery.
 Proceed to make the longest list you can, pulling in all the wonderful things that are present in your life right now….